 Shelley Sickrey, M.A.

-Shelley Sickrey has been with the Office of Undergraduate Research and Scholarship (OURS) since its inception.
+Shelley Sickrey has been in the Office of Undergraduate Research and Scholarship (OURS) since its inception.
 She currently works with Dr. Mendoza on promoting OURS programs, managing budgets, and assisting students, among other roles.
-Shelley studied at GVSU as an undergraduate, earning her BA with majors in Legal Studies and English, along with a minor in Political Science.
-She went on to earn a Master of Arts in English Literature from Grand Valley State University.
+Shelley studied at Grand Valley State University as an undergraduate, earning her BA with majors in Legal Studies and English, along with a minor in Political Science.
+She went on to earn a Master of Arts in English Literature from GVSU.
 Prior to working at GVSU, she assisted attorneys in criminal law, family law, and intellectual property law.
-She enjoys being back in an academic setting, almost as much as she enjoys being a pop culture geek.
+She enjoys being back in an academic setting, almost as much as she enjoys Hogwarts, Westeros, the MCU, and sporting events.

 Courtney Sherwood came to GVSU in 2002.
 Prior to joining OURS, Courtney was fortunate to wear many hats at the university including records auditor, CLAS Dean’s office support (including grant support), and office coordinator for the Kutsche Office of Local History.
 Courtney holds a B.A. in Writing from Vermont College of Norwich University.
 She loves nothing more than traveling with her family (unless it's hiding from them with a good book).

 D’Shyla is from Flint, MI and excited to embark on her new journey at GVSU as a Master of Public Health student.
 Prior to her graduate education, D’Shyla graduated from Central Michigan University and received her BS in Psychology along with a Cultural and Global Studies Certificate in African and African Diaspora Studies.
 She aspires to give back to her community and become a leader in the public health field.
 D’Shyla enjoys watching movies, binge watching her favorite TV shows, and listening to music.
 Fun fact about her: she can juggle!